Weak normality of families of meromorphic mappings and bubbling in higher dimensions

-Recall that a rational curve $C$ in a complex manifold (or space) $X$ is an image of $\pp^1$ in $X$ under a nonconstant holomorphic map $h:\pp^1\to X$.
+Recall that a rational curve $C$ in a complex manifold $X$ is an image of $\pp^1$ in $X$ under a non-constant holomorphic map $h:\pp^1\to X$.
 A chain of rational curves is a {\slsf connected} union $C=\bigcup_jC_j$ of finitely many rational curves.

 \begin{defi} A closed subset $\Gamma \subset X$ we call rationally connected if for very two points $p \not= q$ in $\Gamma $ there exists a chain of rational curves $C\subset \Gamma $ such that $p,q\in C$. \end{defi}